Azure/cortana-intelligence-inventory-optimization/Automated Deployment Guide/Post Deployment Instructions.md

 ## Customization

-For solution customization, you can refer to the [Technical Deployment Guide](https://github.com/Azure/cortana-intelligence-inventory-optimization) and [Manual Deployment Guide](https://github.com/Azure/cortana-intelligence-inventory-optimization/tree/master/Manual%20Deployment%20Guide) to gain an inside view of how the solution is built, the function of each component and access to all the source codes used in the demo solution
+For solution customization, you can refer to the **[Technical  Guide](https://github.com/Azure/cortana-intelligence-inventory-optimization/tree/master/Technical%20Guide.pdf)** and **[Manual Deployment Guide](https://github.com/Azure/cortana-intelligence-inventory-optimization/tree/master/Manual%20Deployment%20Guide)** to gain an inside view of how the solution is built, the function of each component and access to all the source codes used in the demo solution

 ## Stopping and Resuming the Solution